suthanthien/fom/_sources/professions_conclusion.rst

 good, or, at minimum, a balanced position in which both societal interests and personal interests are respected.

-Some thinkers place self-interest at the center of professional motivation and regard the welfare of the community as a practical
+Almost all of the thinkers examined define care for others as the primary purpose of the professional role, seeing ethical conduct as grounded in fidelity to that purpose.
+Adam Smith is the notable
-necessity: without concern for others, a professional’s success and effectiveness would ultimately be undermined.
-Other thinkers define care for others as the primary purpose of the professional role.
-Despite these differences, both perspectives converge on a shared conclusion: a professional’s capacity to function depends on the **trust granted by society**.
-Consequently, all agree that this trust must be respected and actively maintained through careful, competent, and ethical service.
+exception: he places self-interest at the center of professional motivation and treats concern for others as a practical necessity, necessary to sustain one’s own effectiveness and success.
+Despite this difference, both perspectives converge on a shared conclusion: a professional’s capacity to function depends on the **trust granted by society.** Consequently, all agree that this trust must be respected and actively maintained through careful, competent, and ethical service.

 From this standpoint, **technical expertise** itself becomes a moral